partisiablockchain/dapp-playground/README.md

 ## Try, Learn and Interact with Partisia Blockchain

-There are 2 challenge based tutorials as part of your development environment.
+There are 2 challenge-based tutorials as part of your development environment.

 The first one explores the [public smart contracts](tutorial/public-contract-example.md), this example shows you how to deploy and interact with public smart contracts.